Vitale Barberis Canonico

-Vitale Barberis Canonico is an Italian fabric mill established in 1663, in Pratrivero, located about 50 miles north of Turin in the northern Biella region.
-Francesco Vitale Barberis is the current creative director.
+Vitale Barberis Canonico (VBC) is an Italian fabric mill that was established in 1663.
+It is located in Pratrivero, about 50 miles northeast of Turin in the Piedmont region of northwest Italy.

+The company has remained a family-owned business for 13 generations.
+Francesco Barberis Canonico is the current creative director.

+Vitale Barberis Canonico sells around half under its own name and half under other brands, including many English and Italian merchants.
 The company's largest customer is the Italian fabric mill and luxury menswear fashion house Ermenegildo Zegna.
-Vitale Barberis Canonico has remained a family-owned business for 13 generations.

 In 2012, the wool mill was chosen by the Ferrari brand for the "tailor-made" project, which includes the possibility of personalizing one's car with Vitale Barberis Canonico fabrics.

 In 2013, the year of the 350th anniversary of the wool business of the Barberis Canonico family, the wool mill became a member of Gli Henokiens, the international association reserved for family businesses with at least two hundred years of history.

-In 2016, the company, which opened a historical archive for trendy fabrics from the 19th century onwards, exports 80% of the 9 million meters produced per year.
+In 2016, the company, which opened a historical archive for trendy fabrics from the 19th century onwards, exported 80% of the 9 million meters produced per year.